Pendo Pricing: Costs and Features Overview

 • You need one platform combining product analytics, in-app guides, and user feedback

-• Your product team wants to tag features and track behavior without engineering support
+• Your product team wants to tag features and track behavior without heavy engineering support

 • You value retroactive analytics that capture data from the day the snippet was installed

-• Your organization needs enterprise-grade compliance (SOC2, GDPR, HIPAA)
+• Your organization requires enterprise-grade compliance (SOC 2, GDPR, HIPAA)

-• You're building a product-led growth motion where usage data drives business decisions
+• You're building a product-led growth motion where usage data drives decisions

 • You want published pricing you can evaluate without a sales call

-• Your monthly active user count fluctuates unpredictably
+• Your MAU count fluctuates unpredictably and you need cost stability

-• You need real-time behavioral data rather than batched analytics with a ~1-hour delay
+• You need real-time behavioral data rather than batched analytics (Pendo processes with an approximately 1-hour delay)

 • You prefer self-serve purchasing over a sales-led buying process

 Disclaimer: Pendo does not publish pricing for its paid tiers (Base, Core, or Ultimate).
 All tier structures and feature breakdowns below come from Pendo's public pricing page and official documentation.
-Dollar amounts for paid plans are not available; we note this where relevant.
+Dollar amounts for paid plans reflect benchmarks sourced from Vendr's pricing analysis, not Pendo official pricing.

 Pendo Pricing Summary